Lewandowski says Trump legal team 'will take it to court' if Mueller subpoenas president

 But Lewandowski said it looked like “selective enforcement,” adding: “There had better be accountability.”

-The former Trump official has recently joined Vice President Pence’s political action committee.
+The former Trump official, who recently joined Vice President Pence’s political action committee, has remained an adamant defender and ally of the president.

+Asked on “Fox News Sunday” about the controversy over President Trump’s recent pardon of conservative filmmaker Dinesh D’Souza – which fueled speculation that Trump could be preparing to pardon figures connected to the Russia probe – Lewandowski said the president’s powers are clear.

+“Under the Constitution, he has the legal authority to pardon anybody,” he said.